NoneShen/Poly-document/new_chain/relay_chain/relay_chain_development.md

 ## 2. Development Specifications

-With the prerequisites mentioned ealier, you can start developing poly chain following the guideline below from the perspective you need.
+With the prerequisites mentioned earlier, you can start developing poly chain following the guideline below from the perspective you need.

 <div align=center><img src="resources/relay_chain_development.png" alt=""/></div>